woodrush/lisp-in-life/README.md

 Pattern files preloaded with various Lisp programs are available here.
 Detailed statistics such as the running time and the memory consumption are available in the [Running Times and Statistics](#running-times-and-statistics) section.

+The 512-word-RAM architecture has a RAM module of half the size of the the 1024-word-RAM architecture, and is thus designed to run small programs.
+The ROMs, i.e. the interpreters used are identical for both of the architectures, except for some differences in the memory writing locations due to the differences in the RAM architecture.

 The patterns can be simulted on the Game of Life simulator [Golly](https://en.wikipedia.org/wiki/Golly_(program)).
 The VarLife patterns can be simulated on Golly as well, which requires additional settings described in the [Building from Source](#building-from-source) section.